thacherT1D/webdevstuff/Javascript_and_the_Browser/AJAX_Extended.desc.md

 </person>
 ```

 JSON looks a lot like JavaScript right?
 And notice how much lighter weight JSON is compared to XML.
 I think most of us will agree JSON is both easier to read and write.
 Not to mention JS can also read and write JSON natively with [JSON.parse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) and [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).
 Get familiar with these functions, as a web developer you will use them very frequently.

 The 'X' in AJAX stands for XML.
 So why are we talking about JSON?
 It turns out the term AJAX wasn't chosen very well.
-A more accurate acronym for how people use it today would be AJAJ or Asynchronous JavaScript and JSON, but AJAJ just sounds dumb.
+A more accurate acronym for how people use it today would be AJAJ or Asynchronous JavaScript and JSON, but AJAJ just sounds silly.
 AJAX is the term we're stuck with and can be used regardless of if you are using XML, JSON, or whatever.
 It is used to describe the process of communicating with a server from a website asychronously.

 ## AJAX in Action

 Consider these two examples of AJAX.
 To give them a try, open your browser to a new tab.
 Leave it empty, we don't want to have any other scripts running or any HTML on the page when we start.

 Open your developer tools, and try pasting each snippet into your console to run them.